andyw8/dotfiles/README.md

 Optional: Run [thoughtbot/laptop](https://github.com/thoughtbot/laptop).

-If not using thoughtbot/laptop, configure rcm manually:
+If not using thoughtbot/laptop, first configure shell and rcm manually:

 ```
 chsh -s $(which zsh)